mangekyousharingan/seb-dev-libraries/README.md

 # seb-dev-libraries
-Project to hold development dependencies for other projects
+Project to hold development dependencies for other projects.
+Should be added to other project as dev dependency.